 This ontology has evolved from needs of analyzing clients' lifetime events and their behavior in general.
 It describes clients, their relations to products, needs etc. It can be used when working with all texts related to information about clients and their contacts with your company.

-We are also working with the ontologies in healthcare and pharmacology.
-We are mostly using existing ontologies, connecting them and sometimes also enhancing them.
-We have used these types of ontologies in our Drug Encyclopedia and also in the processing of medical records.
+We use many existing healthcare ontologies (e.g., SNOMED or MeSH), we connect and enrich them.
+We use these types of ontologies in our Drug Encyclopedia and also in the processing of medical records.